orbitalsonic/SonicFCM/README.md

 ### Step 2

-Add maven repository in project level build.gradle or in latest project setting.gradle file
+Add maven repository in project-level build.gradle or in the latest project setting.gradle file
 ```
     repositories {
         google()